-- Data in transit protection, on the other hand, will be specified fully as a normative part of this specification.
-In transit protection may be afforded at - 1) Resource layer through mechanisms such as JSON Web Encryption (JWE) and JSON Web Signatures (JWS) that allow payload protection independent of underlying transport security.
-This may be a necessary for transport mechanisms that cannot take advantage of DTLS for payload protection. - 2) At transport layer through use of mechanisms such as DTLS.
+Data in transit protection, on the other hand, will be specified fully as a normative part of this specification.
+In transit protection may be afforded at the resource layer or transport layer.
+This specification only supports in transit protection at transport layer through use of mechanisms such as DTLS.
 It should be noted that DTLS will provide packet by packet protection, rather than protection for the payload as whole.
 For instance, if the integrity of the entire payload as a whole is required, separate signature mechanisms must have already been in place before passing the packet down to the transport layer.